-It is vital to maintain proper tire inflation pressures for Hyundai tires.
+It is vital to maintain correct tire inflation pressures for Hyundai tires.
 Low tire pressure and underinflated tires can lead to uneven and excessive tire wear, poor handling and reduced fuel economy.
 High tire pressure and overinflated tires can result in reduced traction, poor braking and can even be a cause of a tire blowout.
 Check tire pressure regularly and maintain correct tire inflation for Hyundai to enjoy a safe and comfortable drive, save money on gas and keep auto insurance premiums low.

 To check Hyundai tire pressure you will need to know its recommended tire inflation and a tire pressure gauge.
-Check tire pressure when tires are "cold" and have not been driven for at least 3 hours.
-Adjust Hyundai tire inflation to the recommended tire pressure settings as needed by adding or releasing air.
+Check tire inflation when tires are "cold" and have not been driven for at least 3 hours.
+Adjust Hyundai tire inflation to the recommended tire pressure levels as needed by adding air with a tire inflator.

-If you replace Hyundai original equipment tires and switch to different tire size, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires.
+If you replace Hyundai original equipment tires with optional or plus tire sizes, make sure to follow guidelines on how to apply tire load inflation tables when replacing Hyundai tires to find proper tire pressure for new tires.
 Always refer to the Hyundai owner’s manual for any specific safety advice regarding the application of replacement tires.

 If your Hyundai is made after 2007, it should be equipped with tire pressure monitoring system that uses tire pressure sensors to alert the driver when tire pressure is low.
-If Hyundai low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
-If you need to reset TPMS, refer to owner's manual on how to reset Hyundai tire pressure monitoring system.
+When Hyundai low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
+Refer to owner's manual on how to reset Hyundai tire pressure monitoring system.

 Hyundai Car Tire Pressure

-Hyundai has 17 coupe and sedan models from 1986 to 2019 with a recommended tire pressure range of 28 psi to 36 psi.
+Hyundai has 17 coupe and sedan models built from 1986 to 2020 with a recommended tire pressure around 28 to 36 psi.

 Hyundai Crossover Tire Pressure

-Hyundai has 2 crossover models from 2018 to 2019 with a recommended tire pressure range of 33 psi to 36 psi.
+Hyundai has 2 crossover models built from 2018 to 2020 with a recommended tire pressure around 33 to 36 psi.

 Hyundai Minivan Tire Pressure

-Hyundai has 1 minivan model from 2007 to 2010 with a recommended tire pressure range of 35 psi to 35 psi.
+Hyundai has 1 minivan model built from 2007 to 2010 with a recommended tire pressure around 35 psi.

 Hyundai SUV Tire Pressure

-Hyundai has 6 sport utility vehicle models from 2001 to 2019 with a recommended tire pressure range of 30 psi to 36 psi.
+Hyundai has 7 sport utility vehicle models built from 2001 to 2020 with a recommended tire pressure around 30 to 36 psi.